AlbertWhite/site-v2.0/src/data/blogs/test.md

 In this article, I will talk about writing test for react component, connected component, hoc, react hooks, redux saga function (generator function), and function with promise.
 In the end, I will also talk about an important technique: how to mock functions.

-All the examples are available in this git repo: [react test demos](https://github.com/AlbertWhite/react-test-demos)
+Examples are available in this git repo: [react test demos](https://github.com/AlbertWhite/react-test-demos)

 ### 1.Test for react component